Psalm 6 To the chief Musician on Neginoth upon Sheminith, A Psalm of David.

 Verse 7 Mine eye is consumed because of grief; it waxeth old because of all mine enemies.

-How he sees the world is distorted because of all the difficulties and emotional turmoil.
+Because of all the weeping King David has been doing, his physical eyes are failing.
+Spiritually, how he sees the world is distorted because of all the difficulties and emotional turmoil caused by all of his enemies.

 Verse 8 Depart from me, all ye workers of iniquity; for the LORD hath heard the voice of my weeping.